nf-core/tools/docs/lint_errors.md

   * Dockerhub handle for a single default container for use by all processes.
   * Must specify a tag that matches the pipeline version number if set.
   * If the pipeline version number contains the string `dev`, the DockerHub tag must be `:dev`
-* `params.reads` or `params.input` or `params.design`
+* `params.input`
-  * Input parameter to specify input data - one or more of these can be used to avoid a warning
+  * Input parameter to specify input data, specify this to avoid a warning
   * Typical usage:
-    * `params.reads`: FastQ files (or pairs)
     * `params.input`: Input data that is not NGS sequencing data
-    * `params.design`: A CSV/TSV design file specifying input files and metadata for the run
-* `params.single_end`
-  * Specify to work with single-end sequence data instead of paired-end by default
-  * Nextflow implementation: `.fromFilePairs( params.reads, size: params.single_end ?
-1 : 2 )`

 The following variables are depreciated and fail the test if they are still present: